electronstudio/python_book/docs/_sources/chapters/preface.rst.txt

 their own unique games!
 The difficulty of these suggestions varies, to accommodate students of different age and ability.

-This book may be suitable for self-teaching by a motivated learner, but does not attempt to be comprehensive or give detailed explanations because it is intended to be used in a class with an instructor who will fill in the gaps as needed by the students.
+This book is suitable for self-teaching by a motivated learner, but does not attempt to be comprehensive or give detailed explanations because it is intended to be used in a class with an instructor who will fill in the gaps as needed by the students.